MicrosoftDocs/powerbi-docs/powerbi-docs/report-builder-tables-matrices-lists.md

 ms.author: maggies
 ---
 # Tables, matrixes, and lists in Power BI Report Builder
- In Report Builder, tables, matrices, and lists are *data regions* that display paginated report data in cells that are organized into rows and columns.
+ In Report Builder, tables, matrixes, and lists are *data regions* that display paginated report data in cells that are organized into rows and columns.
 The cells typically contain text data such as text, dates, and numbers but they can also contain gauges, charts, or report items such as images.
-Collectively, tables, matrices, and lists are frequently referred to as *tablix* data regions.
+Collectively, tables, matrixes, and lists are frequently referred to as *tablix* data regions.

  The table, matrix, and list templates are built on the tablix data region, which is a flexible grid that can display data in cells.
 In the table and matrix templates, cells are organized into rows and columns.
 Because templates are variations of the underlying generic tablix data region, you can display data in combination of template formats and change the table, matrix, or list on to include the features of another data region as you develop your report.
 For example, if you add a table and find it does not serve your needs, you can add column groups to make the table a matrix.

- The table and matrix data regions can display complex data relationships by including nested tables, matrices, lists, charts and gauges.
-Tables and matrices have a tabular layout and their data comes from a single dataset, built on a single data source.
-The key difference between tables and matrices is that tables can include only row groups, where as matrices have row groups and column groups.
+ The table and matrix data regions can display complex data relationships by including nested tables, matrixes, lists, charts and gauges.
+Tables and matrixes have a tabular layout and their data comes from a single dataset, built on a single data source.
+The key difference between tables and matrixes is that tables can include only row groups, where as matrixes have row groups and column groups.

  Lists are a little different.
-They support a free-layout that and can include multiple peer tables or matrices, each using data from a different dataset.
+They support a free-layout that and can include multiple peer tables or matrixes, each using data from a different dataset.
 Lists can also be used for forms, such as invoices.

  The following pictures show simple reports with a table, matrix, or list.

 ![Report Builder table, matrix, and list](media/report-builder-tables-matrices-lists/report-builder-table-matrix-list.png)

-##  <a name="Table"></a> Table
+##  <a name="Table"></a> Tables
  Use a table to display detail data, organize the data in row groups, or both.
 The Table template contains three columns with a table header row and a details row for data.
 The following figure shows the initial table template, selected on the design surface:

 ![Report Builder table template on design surface, selected](media/report-builder-tables-matrices-lists/report-builder-new-table.png)

  You can group data by a single field, by multiple fields, or by writing your own expression.
 You can create nested groups or independent, adjacent groups and display aggregated values for grouped data, or add totals to groups.
-For example, if your table has a row group called [Category], you can add a subtotal for each group as well as a grand total for the report.
+For example, if your table has a row group called **Category**, you can add a subtotal for each group as well as a grand total for the report.
 To improve the appearance of the table and highlight data you want to emphasize, you can merge cells and apply formatting to data and table headings.

  You can initially hide detail or grouped data, and include drilldown toggles to enable a user to interactively choose how much data to show.

-##  <a name="Matrix"></a> Matrix
+##  <a name="Matrix"></a> Matrixes
  Use a matrix to display aggregated data summaries, grouped in rows and columns, similar to a PivotTable or crosstab.
 The number of rows and columns for groups is determined by the number of unique values for each row and column groups.
 The following figure shows the initial matrix template, selected on the design surface:

 ![Report Builder new matrix added from Toolbox, selected](media/report-builder-tables-matrices-lists/report-builder-new-matrix.png)